netresearch/t3x-universal-messenger/README.md

 as https://extensions.typo3.org/extension/container_elements to group elements more easily into columns and rows.

-The Universal Messenger Extension already provides some ViewHelpers to group and arrange elements according to the "Foundation for Emails 2" framework (See https://get.foundation/emails.html how to create newsletters using this framework).
+The Universal Messenger Extension already provides some ViewHelpers to group and arrange elements according to the `Foundation for Emails 2` framework (See https://get.foundation/emails.html how to create newsletters using this framework).